 Breathe Easy At Night and Relieve Sinus Headache

-To be able to sleep well (which builds your immune system, helping to fight the infection), do the neti pot last thing before bed and then apply Olbas Salve as a decongestant to open your sinus and help you breathe easier during the night.
+To be able to sleep well (which builds your immune system, helping to fight the infection), do the neti pot (or the eucalyptus steam tent) last thing before bed and then apply Olbas Salve as a decongestant to open your sinus and help you breathe easier during the night.
 Keep the tube of salve on your nightstand for easy re-application if you wake up in the night.